-GTG 66, Old Bakery Street Valletta VLT1454 Malta Tel:+356 2124 2713Email:igauci@gtg.com.mtURL:gtg.com.mt
+GTG 66, Old Bakery Street Valletta VLT1454 Tel: +356 2124 2713

+Email: igauci@gtg.com.mt

+LinkedIn: www.linkedin.com/in/igauci

 Dr. Cherise Abela Grech is the Partner responsible for the Corporate, Financial Services and Competition Law practices within GTG.

-Having joined the firm in 2011, she has assisted a vast range of corporate clients throughout the lifetime of their company, starting with incorporation or redomiciliation in Malta and providing support on numerous matters, including share transfer agreements, shareholders' agreements, dissolutions, and ensuring companies remain compliant with their ongoing corporate obligations.
+Having joined the firm in 2011, she has assisted a vast range of corporate clients throughout the lifetime of their companies, starting with incorporation or redomiciliation in Malta and providing support on numerous matters, including share transfer agreements, shareholders' agreements, dissolutions, and ensuring companies remain compliant with their ongoing corporate obligations.

 Dr. Abela Grech has assisted numerous clients to successfully obtain a licence from the MFSA.
-She also regularly advises large-scale corpo-

-Dr. Abela Green has assisted numerous clients to successfully obtain a licence from the MESA.
 She also regularly advises large-scale corporations on the setting up and regulatory implications of share option schemes.

 She also works closely with the firm's fintech team on matters related to virtual currencies and DLTs, including in respect of security token offerings, virtual currency-related activities requiring investment services licensing and investment funds investing in virtual currencies.
+Dr. Abela Grech lectures on DLT and cryptocurrencies at the University of Malta.